devops329/devops/instruction/serviceTesting/serviceTesting.md

 ![Missing coverage](missingCoverage.png)

-We can fix that by writing a test that doesn't provide the cookie and expects to get back a 401 HTTP status code.
+We can fix that by writing a test that doesn't provide the authorization token and expects to get back a 401 HTTP status code.

 ```js
 test('add cities no auth', async () => {